gjbex/GPU-programming/source-code/openmp/README.md

    GPU devices (useful to test succesful build).
 1. `hello_world_gpu.c`: application that checks the number of threads and teams on the device.
+1. `teams_gpu.c`: application that checks the number of teams on the device, and the number of threads in a team.
+1. `teams_cpu.c`: application that checks the number of teams on the device, and the number of threads in a team.
 1. `vector_product_gpu.c`: application that computes a vector product on the GPU.
 1. `vector_product_cpu.c`: application that computes a vector product